Error bounds for small jumps of L\'evy processes: Approximation of the compensated sum of small jumps by a Brownian motion

 \subsection{Estimates for cumulative distribution functions}

 The bounds obtained in this section are better than those obtained by truncation, provided that condition \eqref{asmussen_rosinski_rmq_eq} is satisfied. \begin{proposition} Let $X$ be an infinite activity L\'evy process.
-Below, the constants $C_t$ and $C_{x,t\rho,\theta}$ are independent of $\epsilon$.
+Below, the constants $C_t$ and $C_{x,t,q,\theta}$ are independent of $\epsilon$. \begin{enumerate} \item If $b>0$, then